Miicroo/ha-swedish_calendar/README.md

 | flag_day                    | Flaggdag                   | unknown       |
 | theme_day                   | Temadag                    | Julafton      |

+### Local mode
+Local mode allows all values to be calculated locally, eliminating the need for an online API.
+This offers advantages such as faster calculation times and no risk of the API going offline, which would otherwise cause all sensor values to be displayed as unknown.
+The main disadvantage is that any bugs require a new version with the fix installed before they can be resolved.

+Currently, local mode is disabled by default, but this may change in the future.

 ### Special themes
 Special themes include data about common celebrations in Sweden, like 🍪 Kanelbullens dag or 🦢 Mårtensafton.
+If you are using `local mode`, no configuration is needed.
+Local mode also supports your own custom themes, [read more here how theme generation works](themes.md).

 | Name        | Default                          | Description                                                                                                                                        |
 |-------------|----------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|